 Initially, I expected to be in therapy for two weeks.
 I would have treatment, get better and go back to my life.
 For the first few days I even tried to maintain both therapy and work, before realising that therapy would be a full time task.
 Before I knew it, two weeks became four, four became six.
 In the end, I would spend three months in therapy.

 I resisted for the first two weeks.
 I think it's because I didn't know what to expect from mental health treatment and I was scared.
 But by week three my defences started to crumble to be replaced with a sense of frustration.
 I started to question why I wasn’t better yet.
 In fact if anything, I had started to feel worse.

 I came to realise that this was part of the process.
 Depression manifests differently in each of us.
 For some, it may be triggered by a single traumatic event.
 For me, it was an accumulation of events throughout my life, some minor and some major, building into an anxiety that spiralled up whilst at the same time, my mood spiralled down.

-I had to tear down the walls I had put up in self-defence, rebuild the jigsaw puzzle of my mind.
+I had to tear down the walls I had put up in self-defence, and rebuild the jigsaw puzzle of my mind.
 It was time to be kind to myself.

 Taking off the mask